CharlieBurton10/classicalmusicquiz/README.md

   * Gives user their final score.
   * Offers them to retake current level or try a different level of quiz.

+* 404.html
+  * Redirects the user back to index.html to prevent them having to press the browser back button for better experience.

 ### Future Implementations

 * Add a leaderboard.